Probing holography in $p$-adic CFT: Path integrals for the isotropic sector

 and $J_{\alpha}(x)$ has the following asymptotics for real $x\rightarrow\infty$:

 so the semiclassical limit of density of states is

 which is a pathological result due to the oscillatory nature.
-It seem that a 3-adic BTZ black hole is unstable.
+It seems that a 3-adic BTZ black hole is unstable.

-The continuous integral transform (\ref{eq:dos1}) is justified because in high-temperature regime $l\rightarrow\infty$, the separation between two adjacent discrete inverse temperatures is $\sim 1/l^2$.
-On the other hand, if we do not perform coarse-graining, we need to do the discrete inverse Laplace transform.
+The continuous integral transform (\ref{eq:dos1}) is justified because in the high temperature regime $l\rightarrow\infty$, the separation between two adjacent discrete inverse temperatures is $\sim 1/l^2$.
+On the other hand, if we do not perform coarse-graining, we need to perform the discrete inverse Laplace transform.
 Superficially, the discrete inverse Laplace transform has the same expression as the one used in going from canonical partition function $Z_N(\beta)$ for $N$ particles to grand partition function $\mathcal{Z}(\beta,\mu)$:

-but here the temperature is held fixed, and particle number is the analogue of p-adic discrete temperature.\footnote{This transform is also called a unilateral $Z$-transformation, with the less common but equivalent definition where powers are positive, same as probability generating functions.} Unfortunately in our case, the Z-transform does not yield a closed form so we stick to the continuous approximation (\ref{eq:dos1}).
+but here the temperature is held fixed, and particle number is the analogue of $p$-adic discrete temperature.\footnote{This transform is also called a unilateral $Z$-transformation, with the less common but equivalent definition where powers are positive, same as probability generating functions.} Unfortunately in our case, the Z-transform does not yield a closed form so we stick to the continuous approximation (\ref{eq:dos1}).

 Let us examine more details on the density of states.
 At low energy $E_0$, we integrate the density of states (\ref{eq:dos2}) over the interval $[E_0,E_0+\epsilon]$ with a small but finite $\epsilon$